Isabel Ruthven - Professional Teacher in South London

 In 2015 I made the change into teaching.
 I undertook my teaching degree at Goldsmith's University and specialised in Secondary Science.
 I am now a professional Science teacher based in South East London, teaching pupils aged 11-18 Chemistry, Biology and Physics to GCSE and Biology A-level.
 I am an enthusiastic and committed teacher and am passionate about helping young people to understand and enjoy science.
 I encourage pupils to think on their own, scaffolding their learning and slowly taking away training wheels so they have the confidence and self-belief to make progress on their own.
 Tutoring allows me to have for the 1-1 teaching contact that young people so often need in order to reach their potential.

 My Tutoring & Teaching Experience

-I have been teaching Secondary Science full-time for two years in a co-educational Academy in South-East London.
+I have been teaching Secondary Science full-time since 2016 in a co-educational Academy in South-East London.
 I teach all three sciences at KS3 and KS4 level but I specialise in Biology and Chemistry at GCSE and Biology A-level (AQA and OCR specifications).
 I teach pupils with a variety of abilities and attainment level and am able to adapt my teaching strategies to suit each individual.
 I strive to have a positive and encouraging atmosphere in my classroom which has helped enthuse even the trickiest of classes.